Lall-091/sql-docs/azure-sql/database/azure-sql-dotnet-entity-framework-core-quickstart.md

 Complete the following steps to connect to Azure SQL Database using Entity Framework Core and the underlying `DefaultAzureCredential` class:

 1. Add a `ConnectionStrings` section to the `appsettings.Development.json` file so that it matches the following code.
-Remember to update the `<your database-server-name>` and `<your-database-name>` placeholders.

-    The passwordless connection string includes a configuration value of `Authentication=Active Directory Default`, which enables Entity Framework Core to use `DefaultAzureCredential` to connect to Azure services.
-When the app runs locally, it authenticates with the user you're signed into Visual Studio with.
-Once the app deploys to Azure, the same code discovers and applies the managed identity that is associated with the hosted app, which you'll configure later.

-    > [!NOTE]
-    > Passwordless connection strings are safe to commit to source control, since they do not contain any secrets such as usernames, passwords, or access keys.

     ```json
     {